You've done the therapy. You understand your patterns. Now it's time to resolve them, not manage them for another decade.

 Step into one integrated container and stop piecing your healing together.

-Build the secure internal attachment your system never received.
+Restore the secure internal attachment your system never received.

 Commit to resolving CPTSD, not managing it.